Semidefinite Relaxations for Robust Multiview Triangulation: Introduction

-In this work, we revisit the problem of computing provably optimal triangulations in the presense of outliers.
-To this end, we develop two possible convex relaxations for the truncated least squares cost function so as to combine the robustness with the capacity to compute globally optimal solutions.
-Our main contributions can be summarized as follows: \begin{itemize} \item We extend the convex triangulation methods from \cite{aholt2012qcqp} and \cite{Cifuentes19} with a truncated least squares cost function and derive the corresponding convex relaxations. \item We show that the relaxations are always tight in the noise-free and outlier-free case by explicitly constructing the globally optimal Lagrange multipliers (which furthermore satisfy the corank 1, restricted slater and non-branch point criteria required for local stability with respect to noise). \item We validate empirically that both relaxations remain tight even under large amounts of noise and high outlier ratios. \end{itemize} To the best of our knowledge, this is the first example of a successful semidefinite relaxation of a robust estimation problem with reprojection errors.
+In this work, we demonstrate a certifiably optimal approach to robust triangulation by developing two convex relaxations for the truncated least squares cost function.
+Enabling the combination of robustness with the capacity to compute certifiably optimal solutions.
+Our main contributions can be summarized as follows: \begin{itemize} \item We extend the convex triangulation methods from \cite{aholt2012qcqp} and \cite{Cifuentes19} with a truncated least squares cost function and propose two corresponding convex relaxations. \item We validate empirically that both relaxations remain tight even under large amounts of noise and high outlier ratios. \item We show that the relaxations are tight in the noise-free and outlier-free case by explicitly constructing the dual solution. \end{itemize} To the best of our knowledge, this is the first example of a successful semidefinite relaxation of a robust estimation problem with reprojection errors.